 In 2006, Kesha got her start in politics when introducing Bernie Sanders and Barack Obama at Ira Allen Chapel in Burlington.
 Then Senator Barack Obama encouraged her to run for office, and two years later, they shared a ballot.
 He became the 44th President of the United States and she became the youngest legislator in the country.

-In 2008, Kesha was elected to represent Burlington’s Old North End, Hill Section, and University District.
-At the time, she was the youngest state legislator in the country.
-During her time in the Vermont House of Representatives, she served on the Ways & Means Committee, as Vice Chair of the Natural Resources & Energy, and Clerk of the Housing & Military Affairs Committee.
+When Kesha was elected to the Vermont House of Representatives in 2008, she became the first person of color in history to represent Burlington.
+During her time in the legislature, Kesha served on several committees, including Ways & Means; Housing & Military Affairs; and as Vice Chair of Natural Resources & Energy.
 Kesha has passionately championed affordable homeownership, green job creation, paid family leave, expansion of early and higher education opportunities, criminal justice reform, and civil rights.
-She has spearheaded the tax relief to first-time homebuyers, protecting victims of domestic and sexual violence, and ensuring Vermonters do not have to choose between a paycheck and taking care of a sick child.
-Through all of these initiatives, Kesha has focused her energy on building an economy that works for all of Vermont and creates pathways out of poverty.
+She spearheaded tax relief to first-time homebuyers, worked to protect victims of domestic and sexual violence, and sought to ensure that Vermonters are not forced to choose between a paycheck and taking care of a sick child.
+Through all of these initiatives, Kesha has focused her energy on building an economy that moves Vermont forward.